newjersey/navigator.business.nj.gov/content/src/fundings/upskill-free-incumbent.md

 ## Eligibility

-- Businesses with existing employees who can be trained in a new skill for current and future workforce demands
+Any business can apply if it has existing employees who can be trained in a new skill for current and future workforce demands.

 > ### Benefits
 >